zhangzhangzf/carla/Docs/core_concepts.md

 * The spectator.
 * Traffic signs and traffic lights.

 A blueprint is needed in order to spawn an actor. __Blueprints__ are a set of already-made actor layouts: models with animations and different attributes.
 Some of these can be changed by the user, others don't.
-There is a library provided by CARLA containing all the available ones and the information regarding them.
+There is a library provided by CARLA containing all the available blueprints and the information regarding them.
 Visit the [Blueprint library](bp_library.md) to learn more about this.

 <h4>3rd.
 Maps and traffic</h4>